GoogleCloudPlatform/spring-cloud-gcp/docs/src/main/md/trace.md

 `TRACE_ID` is a 32-character hexadecimal value that encodes a 128-bit number.

 `SPAN_ID` is an unsigned long.
-Since Cloud Trace doesn’t support span joins, a new span ID is always generated, regardless of the one specified in `x-cloud-trace-context`.
+Since Cloud Trace doesn't support span joins, a new span ID is always generated, regardless of the one specified in `x-cloud-trace-context`.

 `TRACE_TRUE` can either be `0` if the entity should be untraced, or `1` if it should be traced.
-This field forces the decision of whether or not to trace the request; if omitted then the decision is deferred to the sampler.
+This field forces the decision of whether to trace the request; if omitted then the decision is deferred to the sampler.